MicrosoftDocs/learn/learn-pr/azure-developer/javascript-deploy-expressjs-app-service/includes/5-exercise-create-app-service-resource.md

     |Pricing tier|Free|
     |Application Insights|Create a new Application Insights resource and select the default name.|

-1. When creation is finished.
-You'll see the new web app listed in the App Service section of the Azure sidebar.
+1. When creation is finished, you'll see the new web app listed in the App Service section of the Azure sidebar.
 1. Expand the web app to see the subnodes:

     |Subnode|Purpose|